-ALL UPDATES ARE IN ORDER AT THE BOTTOM
+ALL SURGERY UPDATES ARE IN ORDER AT THE BOTTOM

 I’ve had a multi-nodular goiter (a/k/a lumpy thyroid) for many years (over 20), and Grave’s Disease, which were treated in 1995 by radioactive iodine.
 More recently, my surgeon discovered the goiter was growing downward, under my sternum.
 It was also pushing on my windpipe causing me to cough a lot and making it hard to catch my breath.
 Doc said it would continue to grow if we didn’t remove the whole thing, which would be dangerous down the road.

 I also had Primary Hyperparathyroidism, which is basically a tumor on one of your parathyroid glands.
 It is caused by the parathyroid gland producing too much PTH hormone.
 The only cure for primary hyperparathyroidism is to remove the tumor.
-So many people think they can naturally support their bodies and not need surgery.
-I’m sorry, but that isn’t the way parathyroid tumors work.
-They will slowly ruin your health if not removed.
+I’m no doctor, but I’ve read enough about it from the professionals in parathryoidism, and that was their conclusion.
+These tumors will slowly ruin your health if not removed.